 Winner: Therm-a-Rest NeoAir XLite NXT

 The NeoAir XLite NXT is the better choice for backpackers who care about weight and packed volume.
-It is lighter than the Tensor All-Season and packs down very small for the amount of warmth it provides.
+In Regular size, it is lighter than the Tensor All-Season and packs down very small for the amount of warmth it provides.

 This difference matters most on long-distance hikes, ultralight trips, smaller packs, and routes where every ounce and cubic inch counts.

 The Tensor All-Season is still light enough for backpacking, but it is not as weight-efficient as the XLite NXT.
-Its comfort and insulation benefits come with extra weight and slightly more packed bulk.
+Its comfort, quietness, and insulation benefits come with extra weight and slightly more packed bulk.

 Choose the NeoAir XLite NXT if: